phetsims/perennial/doc/automated-maintenance-process.md

 Most commands below will scan website metadata (both for phet and phet-io brands) to determine the list of release branches available.
-If you need more control, it's possible to grab a reference to `ReleaseBranch.getMaintenanceBranches()`, or to manually constructor your own `ReleaseBranch` objects.
+If you need more control, it's possible to grab a reference to `Maintenance.getMaintenanceBranches()`, or to manually constructor your own `ReleaseBranch` objects.

 ### Manually adding/removing needed patches